chiphuyen/sotawhat/README.md

 We've found that this script works well with keywords that are:
 + a model (e.g. transformer, wavenet, ...)
 + a dataset (e.g. wikitext, imagenet, ...)
-+ a task (e.g. 'language model', 'machine translation', 'fuzzing', ...)
++ a task (e.g. language model, machine translation, fuzzing, ...)
 + a metric (e.g. BLEU, perplexity, ...)
 + random stuff